What type of art was created during the Minimalist art movement?

 Top 10 Artworks of the Minimalist Art Movement

 The Minimalist art movement, with its emphasis on simplicity, precision, and a reductionist approach to form, has produced iconic artworks.
-These pieces transcend traditional notions of artistic expression.
+These pieces transcend traditional expectations of artistic expression.
 In this exploration, we’ll discuss fascinating pieces of the Minimalist art movement.

 No. Green.
 No. I. by Yayoi Kusama: The Infinite Quest for Solitude